All Episodes

 Well, I don't know how you would go from a very stable planetary system to the type of unstable planetary motions that are indicated several thousand years ago.

-It's one thing to say, now look everybody, we have a great deal of evidence available to us.
+It's one thing to say, now, look, everybody, we have a great deal of evidence available to us.

-prompted by another culture on the other side of the world, but they're giving us the
+In no way were the claims of one culture being prompted by another culture on the other side of the world, but they're giving us the same message about planetary catastrophe.

-message there and to say, well, we have to begin dealing with the fact that there is
+Now, it's one thing to begin assimilating that evidence and to see that there's a coherent message there and to say, well, we have to begin dealing with the fact that there is a coherent message here.

-They are talking about an overwhelming catastrophe and they are assigning to Venus the cause of this catastrophe as a comet-like body of a very terrifying sort.
+They are talking about an overwhelming catastrophe, and they are assigning to Venus the cause of this catastrophe as a comet-like body of a very terrifying sort.

 That's an absolutely terrifying thought.